slowernews/wisdom-tldr/README.md

 ===
 ###On gratefulness: optimism vs pessimism

+Unless you’re winning, most of life will seem hideously unfair to you.
+It's not.

 > *'A pessimist sees a difficulty in every opportunity.
 An optimist sees a opportunity in every difficulty.'*

 > *'While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path.'*

-> *'Unless you’re winning, most of life will seem hideously unfair to you.'*

 > *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*